keu/docs/astro/runtime-release-notes.md

 description: Release notes for Astro Runtime, the differentiated Apache Airflow experience and execution framework.
 ---

-## Overview

 Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated data orchestration experience.
 This document provides a summary of all changes made to each available version of Astro Runtime.

-For instructions on how to upgrade, read [Upgrade Astro Runtime](upgrade-runtime.md).
-For general product release notes, go to [Astro Release Notes](release-notes.md).
-If you have any questions or a bug to report, reach out to [Astronomer support](https://support.astronomer.io).
+To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
+For general product release notes, see [Astro Release Notes](release-notes.md).
+If you have any questions or a bug to report, contact [Astronomer support](https://support.astronomer.io).

 ## Astro Runtime 5.0.4